As a teacher, you know each of your students is unique. Never is that more apparent than with developing readers.

 The other tips for engaging and exciting your students is a no-brainer.

 Choosing the right books that are challenging but not so challenging that the student feels defeated is vital to helping emerging readers move into the next stage of development.
+Our phonics collection starts at the very beginning.

 Here are three books that we think are perfect for your emerging reader: